RicercarG/NYU-Greene-HPC-Cheatsheet/README.md

 Just follow the [official guide](https://www.nyu.edu/life/information-technology/research-computing-services/high-performance-computing/high-performance-computing-nyu-it/hpc-accounts-and-eligibility.html#eligibility).
 If you are a NYU student, you do need a faculty sponsor to apply for an account.

 ### Basic Linux commands
+The most frequently used liunx commands are covered in [Hammond Liu's HPC Notes](https://abstracted-crime-34a.notion.site/Basic-Command-e8c7524b71344c4aaede6786b451e83a).

-There are lots of linux beginner guide online.
+If you want to learn more, there are lots of linux beginner guide online.
 Pick anyone you like, for example the cheat sheet from [GeeksforGeeks](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/).
 Or just ask chatGPT, it knows everything.

 ### Vim
 Vim is the default text editor in HPC.
 It's not mendatory, but learning vim will make life much easier.
 I personally recommend this [guide](https://github.com/iggredible/Learn-Vim?tab=readme-ov-file).
 You can also learn vim through playing a [video game](https://vim-adventures.com/)